sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/metrics.md

 sshuttle -r user@host 0/0
 ```

-Grafana will be available http://host:3370/-/debug/grafana.
+Grafana will be available at http://host:3370/-/debug/grafana.

 > WARNING: Our Grafana instance runs in anonymous mode with all authentication turned off, since we rely on Sourcegraph's built-in authentication.
 > Please be careful when exposing it directly to external traffic.